transportenergy/ipcc-ar6-wg3-ch10/README.rst

      --help        Show this message and exit.

    Commands:
-     all        Generate all plots.
-     cache      Retrive data from remote databases to data/cache/SOURCE/. coverage   Report coverage per data/coverage-checks.yaml.
+     clear-cache  Clear cached/intermediate data matching PATTERN.
+     count        Count model and scenario names in final data. coverage     Report coverage of transport variables.
      debug        Demo or debug code.
      plot         Plot figures, writing to output/.
+     plot-all     Generate all plots.
+     prepare      Prepare files for submission.
      refs         Retrieve reference files to ref/.
-     upload     Sync output/ to a remote directory using rclone. variables  Write lists of variables for each data source.
+     remote       Retrive data from remote databases to data/cache/SOURCE/. upload       Sync output/ to a remote directory using rclone. variables    Write lists of variables for each data source.

 History
 =======